Thursday, 17 April 2025

 The car veered in again, trying one last sideways ram as they reached the end of the road.

 Winnow couldn’t reload.
-Not while driving the bike.
+Not while driving the bike in circumstances like this.
 She was not the Terminator, and she didn’t have a shotgun anyway.

 But, grab at her coat, pull out a small glue capsule, and throw it into the car’s closest wheel?